 If you’re looking to increase Twitter followers, then you’ll need to reach out to people talking about your niche.
 How?
 Try using Twitter search.
 If you sell jeans, and you see people asking for recommendations on a great fitting pair of jeans, jump right into the conversation by introducing your store and its products to potential customers.

 You can use social media tools like Tweetdeck and HootSuite to create rows of Twitter searches that will auto-update as new tweets match the keywords you have specified.
 This will allow you to go to one screen and see your search results without having to re-run them on a regular basis.
 You can also use tools like IFTTT to get emailed alerts when a tweet matches a keyword search.

 #3.
 Add a Twitter Badge to Your Website

-Want to get more Twitter followers?
+Want even more Twitter followers?
 Then, you’ll want to add a Twitter badge to your website.
 Most major brands and retailers have a link to their Twitter profiles alongside links to their Facebook, Instagram, and YouTube pages.
-These links can be minimalistically placed, like MVMT Watches does in their footer.
+These icon links can be placed in the footer.
+Check out MVMT Watches as an example.

 HELM Boots, on the other hand, spells out their social links in the footer.

 Note Beauty adds a call to action to the footer column, asking visitors to connect via Twitter and other social media channels.

 Twitter also has an official Follow Button that you can create for your ecommerce store using Twitter Publish.
 It will generate the code needed to place the button in your website’s header, sidebar, footer, or on a page.